JonaReyGit/CoHabit/README.md

 # CoHabit
 ## Roommate-matching application in which two or more people can match based on their set preferences.
 The purpose of CoHabit is to facilitate finding suitable roommates in a safe and reliable manner.
-We strive to achieve this by allowing users to implement filters depending on their specific needs and preferences, such as:
+We strive to achieve reliability by allowing users to implement filters depending on their specific needs and preferences, such as:
 * spacial preferences
 * location preferences
 * gender preferences